joserubiobejarano/Mindtrip/docs/ARCHITECTURE.md

 ## System Overview

-MindTrip is a full-stack Next.js application with the following architecture:
+Kruno is a full-stack Next.js application with the following architecture:

 ```
 ┌─────────────────────────────────────────────────────────────┐